-We've got the best foldable phones out there all neatly ranked for your attention.
-After all, foldable phones aren't cheap yet, even by phone standards, so you want to make sure you get the best one for you.
-The concept has been around for over two years now since the Royole FlexPai debuted at CES 2019 and foldable phones have matured significantly since then, albeit at a price.
+The best foldable phones aren't cheap yet, even by phone standards so we've ranked the best for your attention.
+The concept has been around for over two years now since the Royole FlexPai debuted at CES 2019 and foldable phones have matured significantly since then, but their price certainly hasn't dropped.

-Clamshell foldables are a little more affordable, but they serve a different purpose.
+There are clamshell foldables too which are more affordable but also very different.
 Instead of unfolding with tablet-size screens, they fold up like old-school flip phones, bringing flagship functionality in a much more compact form factor.
-The Samsung Galaxy Z Flip 3 is expected to arrive later this year and that looks like it could offer a lot of great features, albeit at a still fairly hefty price tag.
+The Samsung Galaxy Z Flip 3 is expected to arrive later this year, which is expected to offer a lot of great features albeit at a still fairly hefty price tag.

 Best foldable phones